Contact Us for a Free Consultation (213) 542-0979

 Steps in a Criminal Court Appearance in Pomona Courthouse

-I thought it might be interesting and maybe helpful if I kind of gave you a step-by-step if you or a loved one has a criminal appearance in the Pomona court — kind of how things go down step-by-step.
-That way, you kind of have a little walk through before you go to court.
+It might be interesting and helpful to explain how things go down if you or a loved one has a criminal appearance in the Pomona court.
+That way, you have a little walk-through before you go to court.

-Sometimes people can be very nervous going to court not really knowing what's going to happen.
-So, I can give you a little walk-through and obviously give you an idea from an attorney's perspective, some of the things to look out for and you probably want to hire an attorney and let that attorney guide you through it.
+Sometimes, people can be very nervous going to court, not really knowing what's going to happen.
+So, I can give you a little walk-through and obviously give you an idea from an attorney's perspective of some of the things to look out for.
+You probably want to hire an attorney and let that attorney guide you through it.

-But even if you have an attorney or you're going to hire someone like me to represent you or your loved one, it's still nice to have an idea step-by-step what's going to happen.
+But even if you have an attorney or you're going to hire someone like me to represent you or your loved one, it's still nice to have an idea of what's going to happen step-by-step.

 Parking and Getting in Line to Enter Courthouse

 First thing you arrive near the Pomona courthouse.
 You're looking for a parking spot.
 There's a big lot there that's a pay lot.
 So, you can just pay the money, go in there and park your car.
-Also, surrounding that lot is free parking.
+Also, the surrounding lot has free parking.

 Steps in a Criminal Court Appearance in Pomona Courthouse

 You can just drive around.
 Make sure you look at the signs.
-I just usually park in the free parking there.
-It's not that far from the courthouse that you can walk in.
+I usually park in the free parking lot there.
+It's not that far from the courthouse, which you can walk into.

-Once you arrive at the courthouse, you're probably going to have to get in line.
-It's a pretty busy courthouse.
-It covers some big ground out there in the east part of Los Angeles.
+Once you arrive at the courthouse, you'll probably have to get in line.
+It's a busy courthouse covering some significant ground east of Los Angeles.
 So, you get in line.
-They're going to have you go through a metal detector.
+They'll have you go through a metal detector.

-Obviously, you don't want to bring anything that can be characterized like a weapon in there like scissors — you know, anything that they're going to want to take away from you.
-That means you're going to have to leave it up there — anything with a pointed edge.
+Obviously, you don't want to bring anything that can be characterized as a weapon, like scissors—you know, anything that they'll want to take away from you.
+That means you're going to have to leave it up there—anything with a pointed edge.

-Obviously any weapons.
+Any weapons.
 Not only will they take it away from you, the sheriffs are right there.
-You'll be arrested and they'll charge you with a crime there.
-It's a pretty nasty, conservative court as far as criminal cases go.
+You'll be arrested, and they'll charge you with a crime there.
+It's a pretty nasty, conservative court regarding criminal cases.

 Reviewing the Board to Find Your Name

-So, once you get through the metal detector, they'll have a board up there — which all the courts now have in Los Angeles county.
+Once you pass the metal detector, there will be a board up there—which all the courts now have in Los Angeles County.
 It will have everybody's name in alphabetical order.
 It's like three TV screens.

-So, you'll go up and find you name, or if you're appearing for somebody who's in custody, you'll find their name up there.
-Across from it, it will say which court their case is going to be in and then you'll be able to go to the court.
+So, you'll go up and find your name, or if you're appearing for somebody in custody, you'll see their name up there.
+Across from it will say which court their case will be in, and then you can go to the court.

-All courthouse in Los Angeles county, including the Pomona court are open to the public.
-You just have to tell the bailiff who you are.
+All courthouses in Los Angeles County, including the Pomona court, are open to the public.
+You have to tell the bailiff who you are.
 The bailiff might want to know why you're in here.
 Just say you're here to watch.

 Check-in With Bailiff

-If you have your own attorney, which again I highly suggest having.
-If you've got a criminal case and you need help, pick up the phone.
+Suppose you have your attorney, which I highly suggest having.
+Pick up the phone if you've got a criminal case and need help.
 Give me a call.
 I've handled cases there now for 26 years.

-So, you'll grab your seat in the audience and eventually your case will be called and it will be dealt with.
-If you have an attorney and your attorney is there, those cases usually take priority over any of the other cases.
+So, you'll grab your seat in the audience, and eventually, your case will be called, and it will be dealt with.
+If you have an attorney and your attorney is there, those cases usually take priority over any other cases.

-You'll probably be out of there relatively quickly if it's just a regular court appearance versus a preliminary hearing or the case is set for trial.
+You'll be out of there relatively quickly if it's just a regular court appearance versus a preliminary hearing or the case is set for trial.
 Then it might take a little bit longer.
-If you've got the public defender you may have to sit there a while because they've got other cases in other courts.
-They're busy, etc.
+If you've got the public defender, you may have to sit there a while because they've got other cases in other courts, they're busy, etc.

-So, that kind of gives you an idea of the step-by-step leading into you going into the court.
-Most times the courts there open up between 8:30 and 9:00.
-Their main court used to open right at the smack of 8:30 and they would be issuing bench warrants if you weren't there.
+So, that kind of gives you an idea of the steps leading to going to court.
+Most of the time, the courts open between 8:30 and 9:00.
+Their central court used to open at 8:30, and they would issue bench warrants if you weren't there.

 Get To Pomona Courthouse Early

-As I write this post, and it's April 1, 2020, they're a little bit more lax than that, although that can change at any moment so I always suggest getting up early, getting to the courthouse early, finding your parking spot, getting in there even if you have to sit outside of the courtroom and wait.
+As I write this post, and it's April 1, 2020, they're a little bit more lax than that, although that can change at any moment.
+So I always suggest getting up early, getting to the courthouse early, finding your parking spot, and getting in there even if you must sit outside the courtroom and wait.

-It's so much more comfortable than having to try to rush, struggling to park, get through traffic.
+It's so much more comfortable than trying to rush, struggling to park, or getting through traffic.
 Always leave early.
-I've been doing this 26 years and I always leave early for court because I want to make my life as smooth and easy as possible.
+I've been doing this for 26 years, and I always leave early for court because I want to make my life as smooth and easy as possible.

-I want to get there, get the parking spot, get into the courthouse and that way you're ready to go — and if you come in prepared, you'll probably end up with things going much smoother than if you have to come struggling in late.
+I want you to get there, get the parking spot, and get into the courthouse, and that way, you'll be ready to go.
+If you come in prepared, things will probably go much smoother than if you have to come struggling in late.

 So, if you've got a criminal case or one of your loved ones has a criminal case in the Pomona courthouse and you want some help, pick up the phone.
 Make the call.
 You'll be surprised how easy it is.

-My officer manager who has been with me for over 20 years will probably be the one who talks to you at first.
+My officer manager, who has been with me for over 20 years, will probably be the one who talks to you first.
 He'll go over your case.
-Give you some insight and then eventually, you're either going to talk to me over the phone or we'll set up a face-to-face meeting.
+Give you some insight, and then eventually, you'll speak to me over the phone, or we'll set up a face-to-face meeting.
+Then, we can review everything and develop a plan to take control of your case and get you out of the criminal justice system as quickly as possible.

 Menu